|

 With regards to biological evolution, in recent years some powerful new tools have arisen to test and explore the details of evolutionary history.
 These new tools, based on comparisons of DNA and amino acid sequences, have confirmed the traditional taxonomy of the biological world, determined in earlier years solely by similarities of anatomy and function, and now permit scientists to estimate times to evolutionary branching events in the past.
 To cite but one well-known example, the 141-amino-acid-long human alpha globin molecule (a component of hemoglobin) is identical with that of chimpanzees, differs by one location in gorillas, by 18 in horses, by 25 in rabbits, and by approximately 100 locations in various fish species.
 This is discussed in more detail at DNA.

-It is ironic, in a way, that the creationist movement seeks to "prove" the hand of God in creation by seeking scientific evidence that certain aspects of the creation could not possibly have occurred by natural processes.
-After all, a central tenet of the belief system of most creationists is that faith is an essential part of religion.
-But faith, by definition, is a religious belief that lies outside the realm of what can be readily tested by the empirical methods of scientific research.
-Indeed, by placing God on the anvil of scientific verification or refutation, creationists are implicitly affirming the scientific materialist worldview of the atheistic critics who are their most implacable foes (see Atheists and God hypothesis).
-Further, creationism leads inevitably to such theological disasters as "God the Great Deceiver" theology, wherein God is thought to have constructed the world with an "appearance of age" (see Deceiver), and "God of the gaps" theology, wherein God is sought in the gaps of what is currently unexplained in science (see God of the gaps).
-For these reasons, creationism cannot be recommended for those seeking rational harmony between science and religion.
-This will be a bitter pill to some, but it is the only reasonable conclusion.
+It is ironic, in a way, that the creationist and intelligent design movements seek to "prove" the hand of God in creation by seeking scientific evidence that certain aspects of the creation could not possibly have occurred by natural processes.
+By placing God on the anvil of scientific verification or refutation, these writers are implicitly affirming the scientific materialist worldview of the atheistic critics who are their most implacable foes -- see Atheists and God hypothesis.
+Further, these movements inevitably lead to such theological disasters as "God the Great Deceiver" theology, wherein God is thought to have constructed the world with an appearance of ancient evolutionary development [to mislead diligent seekers of truth?] (see Deceiver), and "God of the gaps" theology, wherein God is sought in the ever-shrinking gaps of what is currently unexplained in science [tantamount to theological suicide?] (see God of the gaps).

-For addition discussion, see
+For additional information, see

 Ages,